HullSeals/HalpyBOT/docs/api/announcer.md

 enabled, HalpyBOT will run an EDSM query on the "System" parameter and send its results to the specified channels.

+Parameters such as Platform or Hull Percentage can be either a String Literal or Integer, however, using Integers is encouraged.

 ### Usage:

 ```json